PSA test for prostate cancer

 Yes avoid cycling [laughs] so I had to drive to the GP that day.
 What else, what else, what else I was able to eat so there was no problem with that, but yeah it was, I think I was given most bits and pieces of information, it was quite straight forward yes.

-Some medicines may also affect the PSA result.
-One man had heard that herbal remedies such as saw palmetto, which is sometimes used for benign prostate enlargement, could artificially 'dampen' the PSA level although there is currently no evidence of this.
+Some medicines may also affect PSA test results.
+One man had heard that complementary herbal therapies such as saw palmetto, which is sometimes used for benign prostate enlargement, could artificially 'dampen' the PSA level.
+Research has now shown that saw palmetto does not appear to affect readings of PSA levels.

 Suggests that some drugs and herbal remedies may lower the PSA level in the blood.